Mkdydak/Mkdydak/README.md

 - 🎓 &nbsp; Recently Software Tester graduate from Wyższa Szkoła Handlowa we Wrocławiu.

-- 🌱 &nbsp; Currently working as Online Shopping Specialist.
+- 🌱 &nbsp; Currently working as a Software Tester at Vialutions Sp. z o.o.